 Effective September 2023, the Symphony entered into a lease agreement for office and retail space in Portland, Oregon expiring January 2031.
-The office space has monthly payments of \$23,274, which increases annually by 3%.
-Under this arrangement, at the start of the new office lease, the Symphony will record a ROU asset and lease liability of \$1,949,705.
 The retail space is provided to the Symphony at no cost.
 The Symphony considers the commitment to be conditioned upon use of the space.
-The Symphony will recognize the estimated value of the donated space as an in-kind donation as it uses the space over the terms of the agreement.
+The Symphony recognizes the estimated value of the donated space as an in-kind donation as it uses the space over the terms of the agreement.
+This agreement is not subject to ASU 842, Leases.